bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 of one single element by now.

-Refal allows us to write in the left parts of expressions (the exact definition of the term "expression" will be given later), which contain unknown random fragments – _variables_ - in addition to explicitly set
+Refal allows us to write in the left parts of expressions (the exact definition of the term “expression” will be given later), which contain unknown random fragments – _variables_ – in addition to explicitly set.

 The variable _type_ determines the values sets that variables can take.
 There are three types of variables in Refal: s-, t- and e-variables.
 We will consider